HorizenOfficial/compose-evm-simplified/docs/FORGER.md

       Ethereum Private Key for MetaMask  : ...
     ```

-6. **STORE THESE VALUES IN A SAFE PLACE.
+7. **STORE THESE VALUES IN A SAFE PLACE.
 THESE VALUES WILL BE REQUIRED IN THE STAKING PROCESS**

-7. Verify that the keys were generated correctly by running the following command:
+8. Verify that the keys were generated correctly by running the following command:
     ```shell
-    docker compose exec evmapp gosu user bash -c 'curl -sXPOST "http://127.0.0.1:${SCNODE_REST_PORT}/wallet/allPublicKeys" -H "accept: application/json" -H "Content-Type: application/json"'
+    docker compose -f deployments/forger/[eon|gobi]/docker-compose.yml exec evmapp gosu user bash -c 'curl -sXPOST "http://127.0.0.1:${SCNODE_REST_PORT}/wallet/allPublicKeys" -H "accept: application/json" -H "Content-Type: application/json"'
     ```

-8. **IMPORTANT NOTE**
+9. **IMPORTANT NOTE**
 - The address  **_"Generated Ethereum Address Key Pair"_** is where rewards will go to.
 - Rewards are paid to the first ETH address in the wallet of the Forger Node.
 - **We recommend to not delegate from the node so that no stakes have to be custodied on it, which reduces attack surface.**